skcript/skcript-gulp-starter/README.md

 Skcript's very own Gulp Starter Kit for faster Front-End Development.

-#### Latest updates -
+### Latest updates -

+* Added Site Accent Colors and Some Macros.

-1. Added all the meta tags and updated global.json file.
+* Added all the meta tags and updated global.json file.

-2. Added Static files such as 404, humans.txt, manifest.json and robots.txt.
+* Added Static files such as 404, humans.txt, manifest.json and robots.txt.

-3. Added another page to HTML (about page).
+* Added another page to HTML (about page).

-4. Added browserupgrade message on IE8.
+* Added browserupgrade message on IE8.

-5. Added main_header_classes for HTML Pages.
+* Added main_header_classes for HTML Pages.

 ---